derrickfurtado/Earn-Burn_Foundations-Project/README.md

-Earn & Burn:

-INTRODUCTION: This is a monthly financial planner.
+INTRODUCTION: This is a monthly financial planner, named Earn and Burn.
 The purpose of this project is to enable a user to easily input and edit simple personal financial data and get a quick snapshot of their financial position so the user can make well-informed decisions when planning their month.
 This is a full-stack application built with the following technology and libraries:

 - HTML
 - CSS